SemanticMediaWiki/SemanticMaps/README.md

 ## Contributing and support

-Semantic Maps 3.4.x is the last release of Semantic Maps as a dedicated extension.
+Semantic Maps 3.4.2 is the last release of Semantic Maps as a dedicated extension.
 It has been merged into the [Maps extension](https://github.com/JeroenDeDauw/Maps), where development continues.
-All features available in Semantic Maps 3.4.x are available in Maps 4.0.x.
+All features available in Semantic Maps 3.4.2 are available in Maps 4.0 and later.